 Ever wonder why some lawyers are more adept at negotiating better outcomes for their clients?
-Research suggests there is no correlation between intelligence, gender, or race when it comes to negotiating.
+Research suggests there is no correlation between abstract intelligence, gender, or race when it comes to negotiating.
 At the same time, lawyers who always seem to leave the table ahead often have no formal training in negotiation skills.
 So what’s the secret?
 This program brings together a lifetime of learning by internationally-known legal negotiation expert Professor Charles Craver, as he reveals the factors that do (and don’t) influence bargaining outcomes.
 You’ll learn the three negotiating styles and which is most effective, the six stages of negotiations and importance of each, and the distinct qualities of successful negotiators.
 Whether you’re a novice or veteran practitioner, and your practice is civil or criminal, or transactional or litigation based, you’ll leave this session with a clearer understanding of...Read More

 Web-based defamation is an increasingly common allegation.
 In an era where the internet makes widespread communication fast and easy, people often speak their mind hastily - on Facebook, Twitter and Instagram, but also on Yelp!, HomeStars, and media and retail sites.
 A growing “anything goes” mentality - together with unprecedented access to a broad audience - means that in a matter of minutes, a controversial comment can attract unexpected attention and liability.
 Do you have the knowledge you need to effectively advise clients facing online defamation issues?
 This new, 90 minute webinar, featuring experienced defamation and media lawyer David Crerar, answers basic questions about internet-related defamation, how to avoid it, and what to do about it if it occurs.
 Topics include...Read More